-Any information that an organisation holds and / or uses on living individuals, including name, address, date of birth, telephone numbers etc.
+Any information that an organization holds and/or uses on living individuals, including name, address, date of birth, telephone numbers, etc.

-Personal data, which consists of information such as medical information, criminal records, racial or ethnic origin or political beliefs of the individual.
+Personal data consists of information such as medical information, criminal records, racial or ethnic origin, or political beliefs of the individual.

 Any use to which personal data is put, including obtaining, retrieving, holding, storing or disposal.
 Examples of processing include: